Images and Text Genevieve Carbonatto

 The IVC was 1.87 cm and collapsing less than 50%, which would correspond to an added RAP of 8mmHg to get to the RVSP .
 The RVSP is 31mmHg + 8mmHg = 40mmHg .
 It is therefore less than 60mmHg.

 By putting a PW (pulse wave) Doppler through the PV (pulmonary valve) the acceleration time is 35 msec (normal >130 msec).
 This is achieved by obtaining a classical parasternal short axis view of the aorta and tilting up a little.
 The PV and the pulmonary arteries will come into view.
 The PW Doppler sample volume is placed at the level of the pulmonary valve rather than the RVOT as it is rare to be able to align the Doppler beam parallel to the flow if placed in the RVOT.
 The measurement is taken from the beginning of the blood flow to the peak.
-Precise angulation of the PW gate along the axis of flow is not necessary, as we are measuring the time to peak and not the peak itself.
-PAT < 60 msec suggests an acute cause of the pulmonary hypertension as the velocity and pressure peak very quickly.
+PAT < 60 msec suggests severe pulmonary hypertension as the velocity and pressure peak very quickly.
 They peak quickly because there is an obstruction or impedence to flow in the pulmonary arteries.
 With no obstruction, the acceleration time would be longer as the flow through the pulmonary arteries would be unhindered.

 In this case the pulmonary acceleration time is 35 msec.
 We therefore have a positive 60/60 sign.
 Both the RVSP (right ventricular systolic pressure)and the PAT (pulmonary acceleration time) are less than 60